rowdyle/live-background/README.md

 my windows is Windows 10 Pro
-but it probly will worke on difrent window 10
+but it probly will worke on difrent windows 10

 this is a visual studio 2022 code in py that make a live wallpaper